Sleeping in Airports

 Before You Go: Layover Tips

 • What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage is checked through or needs to be picked up between your connecting flights.
-Visit out Seoul Incheon Airport Guide for information about Luggage Storage.
+When you check in to your first flight, confirm whether your luggage is checked through or needs to be picked up between your connecting flights.
+Visit our Seoul Incheon Airport Guide for information about Luggage Storage.

 Other Useful Resources